St Giles in the Fields: Worship

-St Giles in The Fields is a living Christian church within the Established Church of England set in the Deanery of St Margaret Westminster within the Diocese of London which forms a part of the Province of Canterbury, the southern province of the Church of England within the worldwide Anglican Communion.
+St Giles in the Fields is a living Christian church within the Established Church of England set in the Deanery of St Margaret Westminster within the Diocese of London which forms a part of the Province of Canterbury, the southern province of the Church of England within the worldwide Anglican Communion.
 Its clergy currently consist of a Rector, a Curate and an assistant minister.
 Its worship adheres to the doctrines and practices of the Church of England as contained in the Thirty Nine Articles of Religion and expressed in the historic creeds and formularies contained in The Book of Common Prayer and the Ordering of Bishops, Priests and Deacons.

-The church is open daily for quiet prayer and reflection, with Morning Prayer said every morning at 8:15 am, and Holy Communion said on Wednesdays at 1 pm.
-During certain seasons St Giles conducts a short service of Sung Compline on Wednesday evenings between 6:30 pm and 7:00 pm.
-On Sundays, the two services are Sung Eucharist at 11 am and Evensong at 6:30 pm.
+The church is open daily for quiet prayer and reflection, with Morning Prayer said weekdays at 8:15 am, and Holy Communion said on Thursdays at 1 pm.
+During certain seasons St Giles conducts a short service of Choral Evensong on Thursday evenings between 6:00 pm and 6:30 pm.
+On Sundays, the two services are Sung Holy Communion at 11 am and Choral Evensong at 6:30 pm.
 Regular 'guest preachers' are hosted at a specific Evensong once a month and represent all shades of Anglican churchmanship.

 Services at St Giles are conducted in accordance with the Book of Common Prayer of 1662 and the King James Bible.
 St Giles is also a corporate member of the Prayer Book Society and is a frequent participant in Prayer Book Society events.
 Visitors and new worshipers are provided with prayer books, service booklets and hymnbooks upon arrival and no familiarity with the services of the church is assumed or required for participation, although details of the services can be found on the church website.